| |

 the late great Bible teacher, J. Vernon McGee often said, "Where the

 Bible is Silent, we must also be silent."
+It has been emphasized repeatedly, that a "Transference"

 is REAL and NECESSARY FOR THIS REVIVAL TO TAKE PLACE.
 Many preachers in